TDCOSMO. XXIII. Measurement of the Hubble constant from the doubly lensed quasar HE1104-1805: Time-delay measurement

 \subsection{Curve shifting procedure}

-The time delay was computed using the method described extensively by \citet{millon20} relying on free knot spline fitting implemented in the PyCS python package\footnote{We used version 3.0 from \url{https://cosmograil.gitlab.io/PyCS3/}} \citep{millonjoss}.
-Free-knot splines are piece-wise polynomials where the mean number of days between two consecutive knots is controlled by the parameter $\eta$ which filters out variation with shorter time scales.
-A single free-knot spline is used to model the intrinsic variability of the quasar, which is identical in both light curves, meanwhile, an additional spline is fitted on each light curve to model the extrinsic variability caused mainly by microlensing.
-The number of degrees of freedom is controlled by the hyper-parameter $\eta$ for the intrinsic spline.
+The time delay was computed using the method described extensively by \citet{millon20}, relying on free knot spline fitting implemented in the PyCS python package\footnote{We used version 3.0 from \url{https://cosmograil.gitlab.io/PyCS3/}} \citep{millonjoss}.
+Free-knot splines are piece-wise polynomials where the mean number of days between two consecutive knots is controlled by the parameter $\eta$, which filters out variation with shorter time scales.
+A single free-knot spline is used to model the intrinsic variability of the quasar, which is identical in both light curves; meanwhile, an additional spline is fitted on each light curve to model the extrinsic variability caused mainly by microlensing.
+The number of degrees of freedom is controlled by the hyperparameter $\eta$ for the intrinsic spline.
 For the extrinsic splines $n_{\rm ml}$ sets the number of knots throughout the whole curve.
-We fit simultaneously the intrinsic, image A extrinsic, and image B extrinsic components and the time delay between the light curves.
+We fitted the intrinsic, image A and B extrinsic components, and the time delay between the light curves.
 A visual first guess of the time delay is used as a starting point of the fit \footnote{This visual measurement is done on the publicly available D3CS tool: \url{https://obswww.unige.ch/~millon/d3cs/COSMOGRAIL\_public/}}.
-The bottom panel of Fig.~\ref{fig:lcs_data} shows an example of such fit, giving us a point estimate of the time delay.
+The bottom panel of Fig.~\ref{fig:lcs_data} shows an example of such a fit, giving us a point estimate of the time delay.

-We repeat the fit 800 times with starting points randomized uniformly in a range of 10 days around the first guess value, we take the median value as the time delay measurement for a given ($\eta$, $n_{\rm ml}$).
+We repeated the fit 800 times with starting points randomised uniformly in a range of 10 days around the first guess value, we took the median value as the time delay measurement for a given ($\eta$, $n_{\rm ml}$).